vim-diesel/new-service/README.md

 - Have a strong mental model of the codebase.
 Debuggers just run code in slow motion.
 The real debugging comes from having a strong mental model and knowing what is happening when you inspect the logs.

+- Deploy First Mentality.
+When working in dev mode, we start with making sure we can deploy properly and continue to deploy frequently when working.
+This avoids any issues that might arise when we are ready to deploy to production.

 ## Why Go?

 - Readability as a first principle.